Philo-theMoonLover/EvaluateComplexityBackground/README.md

 # EvaluateComplexityBackground
-This repository is use for evaluate the complexity (compute 'mse' and 'entropy') of the background of images which have face (The background is obtained from the image with the face removed)
+This repository is used for evaluate the complexity (compute 'mse' and 'entropy') of the background of images which have face (The background is obtained from the image with the face removed)

 To using this code, do these steps: